 1.12.
-Supervisory Boards
+Supervisory Panels

-Ensure that a supervisory board involving the research supervisor(s) and at least one member of staff who is not the student's research supervisor is held at least twice a year for each full-time student from the beginning of the second year onwards and at least once a year for part-time students.
-If a student or supervisor is away from the university in the period when the board is due, the board should be held via Skype, email or video-link.
-Distance learning students should have at least one face-to-face supervisory board per year.
+Ensure that a Supervisory Panel involving the research supervisor(s) and at least one member of staff who is not the student's research supervisor is held at least twice a year for each full-time student from the beginning of the second year onwards and at least once a year for part-time students.
+If a student or supervisor is away from the University in the period when the panel is due, the panel should be held by Skype, email or video-link.
+Distance learning students should have at least one face-to-face Supervisory Panel per year.

 1.13.
-Time Allocation for Supervision
+Time allocation for supervision

 Ensure adequate academic staff time is allocated for the supervision of each research student as part of the department's workload allocation model.
-There can be some flexibility in these arrangements, for example, time allocations might vary according to the stage the student has reached.
+There can be some flexibility in these arrangements, for example, time allocations might vary according to the stage the student has reached and whether he/she is studying away from the University.

 1.14.
-Problems with Professional Practice or Research Supervision
+Problems with professional practice or research supervision

 Have a clear and well-publicised procedure that enables students to raise problems regarding their supervisory arrangements.
 Students should be encouraged to raise problems with their supervisor in the first instance.
-However, departments should make it clear that students have the right to discuss supervisory problems with a member of staff who is not involved in their supervision, such as the PD Director or Head of Department.
-Students should also be told that if they feel unable to approach a member of the department they are free to contact the Registry Research Team.
+However, departments should make it clear that students have the right to discuss supervisory problems with a member of staff who is not involved in their supervision, such as the PD Director, the chair of the Research Students' Progress Board (RSPB), or Head of Department.
+Students should also be told that if they feel unable to approach a member of the department they are free to contact the Dean or Postgraduate Research Education Team.
 Discussions about problems with either professional practice or research supervision should remain confidential if the student requests this.
 Students may request a change of supervisor.
-The chair of the RSPC should consider these requests and accommodate them where practicable, noting that it may not always be possible for suitable alternative arrangements to be made.
+The chair of the RSPB should consider these requests and accommodate them where practicable, noting that it may not always be possible for suitable alternative arrangements to be made.

 1.15.
-Research Thesis Submission Deadlines: Full-time and Part-time Students
+Research thesis submission deadlines: full-time and part-time students

-Ensure that students understand the University regulations on thesis submission deadlines.
-Students should submit their thesis between the end of their minimum period (three years full-time) and the end of their maximum period (four years full-time).
+Ensure that students understand the University regulations on thesis submission deadlines which vary dependent on the PD programme.
 Students permitted to enter a one-year completion period at the end of their minimum period do so on the understanding that their full thesis will be ready for submission by the end of that completion period.
-The minimum period of study may be reduced in exceptional circumstances, with the Executive Deans' (or his/her deputy) or Dean of Academic Partnership's (or his/her deputy)approval.
+The minimum period of study may be reduced in exceptional circumstances, with the Deans' approval.